FlowMo7/dark-souls-overlay/README.md

   chats for commands.
 * `TWITCH_COMMAND_PREFIX`: The command prefix for updating the content via twitch chat.
 Defaults to `!overlay`.

 The data is being persisted in `/var/dark-souls-backend/data`.
-It is advised to map this path as a volume, although not necessary.
+It is advised to map this path as a volume, otherwise your overlay data may not be persisted between application restarts.

 ### Example docker-compose.yml